markdoc/docs/examples/simple-nextjs/README.md

 # Next.js example

-> This is a boilerplate for a creating a documentation website using Markdoc and Next.js.
+This is a boilerplate for a creating a documentation website using Markdoc and Next.js.

-## Getting Started
+## Setup

 First, clone this repo and install the dependencies required: